 Snow, hail and ice storms

-Damage to property from hail and ice storms, falling ice, flying debris, and to contents from snow entering through sudden openings or from frozen pipes can be devastating.
-These damages can affect homes, businesses, farming operations and public infrastructure.
+Damage to property from hail and ice storms, falling ice, flying debris, and snow entering a home or building through sudden openings or damage from frozen pipes can be devastating.
+This type of damage can affect homes, businesses, farming operations and public infrastructure.
 Insurance coverage for these events is considered readily and reasonably available in Alberta.

 Insurance coverage for earthquakes is considered readily and reasonably available as a supplementary coverage.

-This supplementary private sector coverage, typically includes the loss or damage caused to the property and its contents caused by the shaking of the earth.
+This supplementary private sector coverage, typically includes the loss or damage caused to the property and its contents.